-Of the more than one hundred Sámi drums confiscated by the missionary Thomas von Westen, this is one of the few we have a record of, as few years after being brought to Copenhagen, almost all drums were destroyed in a fire along with any documentation of them.
+Of the reportedly more than one hundred Sámi drums confiscated by the missionary Thomas von Westen, this is one of the few we have a record of, as few years after being brought to Copenhagen, almost all drums were destroyed in a fire along with any documentation of them.
 Its owner and maker was Jon Lassen from Meløy, but the symbols on it had been drawn by Sjur Larsen from neighbouring Rødøy.
 The latter had learned this art from the noaidi Anders Einarsen in Meløy, while living with him and his wife Kirsti Larsdatter for ten years in his youth.
 The symbols had first been explained to von Westen by Jon, and later in greater detail by Sjur in 1722.

 Most of the testimonies of Jon and Sjur themselves have been lost, but were used as the source for a surviving account written in 1723 by Johan Randulf, vicar in Nærøy and dean in Namdalen.
 This work is commonly referred to as the Nærøy manuscript (Danish “Nærø”, in Swedish and German orthography “Närö”).
 The original manuscript is lost, but several manuscript copies which agree closely on the text survive, of which some contain a drawing of the drum.
-Among the sources for this is the Diary von Westen kept during his third missionary journey in 1722–23, which forms two pairs of consecutive pages; of these only the first pair is relevant to this drum.
-The first page describes the circumstances of Sjur’s involvement with the drum, and also contains a crude drawing of the drum; overleaf is part of the confessions of Jon Lassen and his wife.
+Among the sources for this is the Diary von Westen kept during his third missionary journey in 1722–23.
+Most of this is lost, but a single leaf of four pages survive.
+One of these contains part of the coerced confession of Sjur Larsen and a very crude drawing of the drum; overleaf is part of the confessions of Jon Lassen and his wife.